 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

-Important: To list the AWS Managed Microsoft AD on the Amazon RDS console, the managed domain type must be AWS Managed active directory.
+Important: To list the AWS Managed Microsoft AD on the Aurora and RDS console, the managed domain type must be AWS Managed active directory.

-If the AWS Managed Microsoft AD is in a different Region than the DB instance, then the directory won't be listed when you create or modify the DB instance.
-To resolve this issue, be sure that the DB instance is in the same Region as your Directory Service.
+If the AWS Managed Microsoft AD is in a different Region than the DB instance, then Amazon RDS won't list the directory when you create or modify the DB instance.
+To resolve this issue, be sure that the DB instance is in the same Region as your directory.

 - In the navigation pane, choose Databases.